MatisPrograms/LetsGoBiking/README.md

 ## Interacting with the GUI

-When the GUI is loaded, you can move around the map by dragging the mouse and zomm in and out with the scroll wheel.
+When the GUI is loaded, you can move around the map by dragging the mouse and zoom in and out with the scroll wheel.

 Up Right of the Interface, you can select different modes of Map display.
 - Open Street